benheberlein/ECEN5013_final_project/README.md

 # ECEN5013_final_project
-Final project for Embedded Software Essentials
+Final project for ECEN 5013 Embedded Software Essentials Designing a camera module interface for the STM32F429

+This project integrates the STM32F429I-DISC1 board with an OV7670/OV5642 camera module and an ESP8266 wifi module.

+For full functional documentation, explore the doc folder.
+You will find documentation created by Doxygen and a final report on the system.

 PIN MAP

     /**********************************
-     * DCMI     | Pin   | OV5642 Pin
+     * DCMI     | Pin   | OVxxxx Pin
      * --------------------------------
      * VSYNC    | PB7   | 5
      * HSYNC    | PA4   | 6